-The XPOL-1-V2 is available in two variations: the standard V2-21 and the more expensive V2-41.
+The XPOL-1-V2 is available in two variations: the standard V2-21 and the V2-41.
 The V2-21 is a 2x2 MIMO antenna, meaning it acts as two antennas built into one and comes with two separate antenna cables for two streams of data.
-Conversely, the V2-41 is a 4x4 MU-MIMO antenna that acts as four antennas built into, supporting four antenna cables for four separate data streams.
-A 4x4 antenna such as the V2-41 can therefore, theoretically, achieve double the performance of a 2x2 antenna like the V2-21, although only when used with a 4x4 LTE router which could support the four data streams.
+Conversely, the V2-41 is a 4x4 MU-MIMO antenna that acts as four antennas built-in, supporting four antenna cables for four separate data streams.
+A 4x4 antenna such as the V2-41 can, therefore, theoretically, achieve double the performance of a 2x2 antenna like the V2-21, although only when used with a 4x4 LTE router which could support the four data streams.

 The V2-21 XPOL is a 2X2 MIMO device, whereas the V2-41 XPOL is a 4X4 MIMO device.
 This refers to how many data streams each antenna can support simultaneously, which essentially boils down to their maximum concurrent data bandwidth.
 2X2 devices like the V2-21 contain two antennas, each supporting their own data streams, and 4x4 antennas like the V2-41 contain four antennas for four data streams.
 Most mobile LTE routers only have support for two data streams, so the V2-41 won't be necessary in most cases unless a 4x4 router is used with support for four LTE data streams.

 If you're planning to use the XPOL-A0001 for your mobile solution, consider upgrading to the 5G XPOL-1-V2-21 instead.
 This allows you to future-proof your network and achieve faster speeds from both the 700MHz and 3400MHz frequency bands.

 |Feed Power Handling